 Scaling search to terabytes on a budget

-In this blog post, we indexed 23 TB of data and evaluated search performance and costs.
+In this blog post, we indexed 23 TB of GitHub events and evaluated search performance and costs.

 TLDR:

-- Storage costs $0.3 per ingested TB with 1 day of retention (assuming the activation of inverted index, columnar, and row-oriented storage modes across all document fields).
+• Storage costs $8.4 per ingested TB per month (compression ratio is 2.75 assuming the activation of inverted index, columnar, and row-oriented storage modes across all document fields).

 At Quickwit, our mission is to engineer a cloud-native search engine.
 We focused on append-only data, and we strive to make it fast and efficient.
 Hence, our motto: "Search more with less".